 With coronaviruses, person-to-person transmission is thought to happen mainly via respiratory droplets produced when an infected person coughs or sneezes, similar to how influenza and other respiratory pathogens spread.

-What are the symptoms of someone infected with 2019 Coronavirus?
+What are the symptoms of someone infected with COVID-19?

-For confirmed 2019 Coronavirus infection, reported illnesses have ranged from infected people with little to no symptoms to people being severely ill and dying.
+For confirmed COVID-19 infection, reported illnesses have ranged from infected people with little to no symptoms to people being severely ill and dying.
 Symptoms can include fever, cough, shortness of breath, and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure, and even death.
-CDC believes at this time that symptoms of 2019 Coronavirus may appear in as few as 2 days or as long as 14 after exposure.
+CDC believes at this time that symptoms of COVID-19 may appear in as few as 2 days or as long as 14 after exposure.

 What can the dental team do to be prepared?